Ch3rry-Pi3/Portfolio/AI/RAG/2. RAG with Query Expansion/README.md

 ```

 ### 6. Interact with the Application
-🖥️ Enter your query when prompted in the terminal to see enhanced context-aware answers and visualize embeddings.
+🖥️ Enter your query when prompted in the terminal to see enhanced context-aware answers and visualise embeddings.

 ## Key Features